stavross/k2/Microscope-plugins.md

 This device also has a USB interface, but I wasn’t able to figure out how to get it to work with Labview.
 Instead we use the NI four serial ports <-> USB box.

+####Fluid handling system

+We have custom-built fluid-handling systems that each use a Hamilton MVP valve (RS-232) and a Harvard Instruments syringe pump.

 ####Knobs -- Griffin Powermate knobs (USB) DEFUNCT

 Two knobs to control stage x-y-z